voedger/reqmd/design.md

     - `newCf CoverageFootnote` is constructed from coverages.newCoverers, coverers are sorted by FileURL
     - string representation `newCfStr string` of newCf is constructed
     - New ActionFootnote is created using newCfStr as Data
-    - `coverageStatus` is set to "uncvrd" if there are no NewCoverers and to "covered" otherwise
+    - `coverageStatus` is set to CoverageStatusWordUncvrd if there are no NewCoverers and to CoverageStatusWordCovered otherwise
-    - New ActionUpdateStatus is created using newCfStr as Data
+    - New ActionUpdateStatus is created using coverageStatus as Data

-Construction of ActionUpdateStatus-es
+Construction of ActionAnnotate-s

+- foreach coverage in `coverages`
+  - if coverage.ActionFootnote is nil then
+    - New ActionAnnotate is created using RequirementSite as Data

 ### Applying